memm74/bt2201-html_links/README.md

 If you like you can edit the document directly in GitHub's web interface.
 This is a very convenient way of editing the file, but this approach will make it difficult to keep the files on bimserver2 and in GitHub in sync.

-If you want to have a quick look whether your html files look ok you can check by using the HTML preview site http://htmlpreview.github.io/? - simply add http://htmlpreview.github.io/? before the URL of your HTML file.
+If you want to have a quick look whether your HTML files look ok you can check by using the HTML preview site http://htmlpreview.github.io/? - simply add http://htmlpreview.github.io/? before the URL of your HTML file.

 #### The preferred way...